113ll3/Ibmclouddocscli/reference/ibmcloud/cli_cfee.md

    <dt>USER_NAME (required)</dt>
    <dd>The name of the user.</dd>
    <dt>--access-group GROUP_NAME</dt>
-   <dd>The name of the access group to check permissions in.
-The default access group is "cfee-provision-access-group".</dd>
+   <dd>The name of the access group to check.
+The default access group is `cfee-provision-access-group`.</dd>
    <dt>--output FORMAT</dt>
    <dd>Specify permissions output format, only JSON is supported now.</dd>
   </dl>

 <strong>Examples</strong>:

-Check CFEE create permissions for user `name@example.com`:
+Check that CFEE creates permissions for the user `name@example.com`:
 ```
 ibmcloud cfee create-permission-get name@example.com
 ```
 {: codeblock}

-Check CFEE create permissions for user `name@example.com` and in access group `test-access-group`:
+Check that CFEE creates permissions for the user `name@example.com`, and in access group `test-access-group`:
 ```
 ibmcloud cfee create-permission-get name@example.com -ag test-access-group
 ```